pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - TTF font doesn't always display, vanishes after hard reload (no cache), drops back to Times or similar
   - Seems to rectify when you load the next scene (Sisyphus always has correct font, even when Menu doesn't)
+  - I've actually seen it break on the second scene too now, but very rare - what is this??